gfe--gluten free easily

 A well-stocked pantry can allow you to satisfy both needs without a special trip to the grocery store or specialty store.
 So, not surprisingly, the well-stocked pantry can also save you money and time.

 By pantry, I mean more than one’s dry storage, but also the freezer and the refrigerator.
 I try to keep all well stocked with gfe staples.
-I’m going to address this topic more in 2011 as I revisit the whole gfe approach, but I wanted to show you how my pantry served me well when I suddenly wanted clam chowder the other night.
+I’m going to address this topic more this coming year as I revisit the whole gfe approach, but I wanted to show you how my pantry served me well when I suddenly wanted clam chowder the other night.

 As all of you gluten-free readers know, clam chowder is not something we can enjoy out very often.
 Usually, a “gluten-full” flour is added to the recipe or a gluten-containing broth is used to make the chowder.